Jonliera/language-suggester/README.md

 ## Description

-_This project uses a simple survery form to obtain data and return a type of language that they would be interestes in studying first.
+_This project uses a simple survery form to obtain data and return a type of language that they would be interested in studying first.
 All answers are branches .
 Here is a [link]https://jonliera.github.io/Language-Suggestor/_

 ## Setup/Installation Requirements